-1. Selection Criteria
+2. Selection Criteria

-1.1 ESSENTIAL
+2.1 ESSENTIAL

-- Ability to work cooperatively with the Head of Jazz & Improvisation and MCM Director to implement policies that help expand and develop the range of music related opportunities available to students - Doctoral degree or equivalent professional qualifications - Expertise in contemporary improvisation and thorough practical ability and understanding of the nature of the improviser in 21st century music making. - Demonstrated evidence of contemporary vision and artistry in the performance and development of improvised music - Demonstrated interest in diverse musical traditions, and creative teaching strategies appropriate to the imparting of skills, knowledge and understandings within these musical traditions - Ability to motivate and inspire students - Ability to champion, implement and manage change and/or innovation and provide leadership in thinking strategically regarding the impact of emerging forms of improvised musics - Demonstrated ability to develop and teach into the undergraduate and graduate curriculum in improvised musics - Demonstrated success in the organisation and coordination of music performance opportunities for students both within the University and externally through connections with industry partners - Demonstrated commitment to participation in professional organizations and mentoring students through such organizations - A demonstrated commitment to promoting domestic diversity and/or global multiculturalism in the curriculum where appropriate. - Demonstrated research capacity as evidenced through artistic output commensurate with the level of appointment
+- Ability to work cooperatively with the Head of Jazz & Improvisation and Conservatorium Director to implement policies that help expand and develop the range of music related opportunities available to students - Doctoral degree in related discipline - Demonstrated teaching experience in the undergraduate and graduate curriculum in improvised musics - Expertise in contemporary improvisation and thorough practical ability and understanding of the nature of the improviser in 21st century music making. - Demonstrated evidence of contemporary vision and artistry in the performance and development of improvised music - Demonstrated interest in diverse musical traditions, and creative teaching strategies appropriate to the imparting of skills, knowledge and understandings within these musical traditions - Demonstrated ability to champion, implement and manage change and/or innovation and provide leadership in thinking strategically regarding the impact of emerging forms of improvised musics - Demonstrated success in the organisation and coordination of music performance opportunities for students both within the University and externally through connections with industry partners

-- Ability to work collegially and effectively with staff in Jazz & Improvisation, across the MCM and more broadly across the University - Demonstrated ability to communicate and collaborate effectively, respectfully and productively with students, staff and the community to assure the operational and reputational integrity of the Jazz & Improvisation area of study. - Ability to keep abreast of national and international developments and initiatives in improvised musics, in order to build and exploit opportunities in music teaching, and to deploy this knowledge to affirm the MCM's competitive advantage nationally and internationally
+- Demonstrated commitment to participation in professional organizations and mentoring students through such organizations - A demonstrated commitment to promoting domestic diversity and/or global multiculturalism in the curriculum where appropriate. - Demonstrated research capacity as evidenced through artistic output commensurate with the level of appointment - Demonstrated ability to communicate and collaborate effectively, respectfully and productively with students, staff and the community to assure the operational and reputational integrity of the Jazz & Improvisation area of study. - Ability to keep abreast of national and international developments and initiatives in improvised musics, in order to build and exploit opportunities in music teaching, and to deploy this knowledge to affirm the Conservatorium's competitive advantage nationally and internationally